 Workshops will run throughout the duration of The Encampment.
 Notably, Leaves for Live, a mass action, an open call to the world to join together to collectively make leaves as an act of solidarity between the people of Scotland and Indigenous communities in Colombia.
 Throughout COP26 Leaves for Life, will grow a canopy across Glasgow, at The Briggait and Intermedia Gallery CCA with Feminist Exchange for Climate Justice.
 Leaves for Life is a Possible Dialogues project.

-We look forward to welcoming you all into the open space of The Encampment of Eternal Hope open from Sunday 31st October to Wednesday 10th November all details of events and bookings for special events will be shared on Facebook and across social media, all events are free, and bookable via Eventbrite / Facebook.
+We look forward to welcoming you all into the open space of The Encampment of Eternal Hope open from Sunday 31st October to Wednesday 10th November.
+All details of events and bookings for special events will be shared across the Wasps website and social media.
+All events are free, and bookable via Eventbrite / Facebook.